 The first time she made a live cash for over $100,000 was at the 2000 World Series of Poker.

 In December 2004, she came in 4th in a $15,000 World Poker Tour event for $299,492.
 At the final table, she was faced with the eventual winner and her close personal friend, Daniel Negreanu.
 In March 2008, he finished 3rd in the $10K Bay 101 Shooting Stars championship for $330,000.

 Harman made the biggest live cash of her career in March 2005.
 She was playing a $10K WSOP Circuit event at the Rio.
 Out of the 222 players that entered, she finished 2nd, winning $383,840.

 → World Series Of Poker ←

-Jennifer Harman is one of 3 female players to have won at least 2 WSOP events, discounting the gender segregated Ladies Events.
-The other two are Vanessa Selbst ( with 3 bracelets) and Loni Harwood (2).
+Jennifer Harman is one of 4 female players to have won at least 2 WSOP events, discounting the gender segregated Ladies Events.
+The other three are Vanessa Selbst (with 3 bracelets), Kristen Bicknell (3 bracelets, 1 from the Ladies Event), and Loni Harwood (2 bracelets).

 She confirmed the legend in our interview, saying:

 “I won the bracelet when I didn’t know the game [2-7 Triple Draw] beforehand.
 Howard basically gave me a sheet to study, with what hands to play in what positions.
 But No Limit Deuce is a draw game, so you don’t see any cards; it’s basically a feel game.
 You feel your opponent, and when you know how to play—you know the hands and the positions and know a little bit about the game—it becomes a feel game, and I’m good at that.
 And you need a little luck too!
 A little luck always helps to win a tournament!”